ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter7.md

         }

+    // Create list of iterator range list which is list<list<idx>>
+    // We use 'fold' builtin function to achieve this.
+This will gather all iterator range and put them into the list.
-    // Create list of iterator range list which is list<list<idx>> let indices = fold <| [] <| broadcastedShape <| lambda (s, t) { s<: [0i, t, 1i] }
+    // For more information about 'fold', go back to Chapter 6. let indices = fold <| [] <| broadcastedShape <| lambda (s, t) { s<: [0i, t, 1i] }
     // Create list of iterator names
     let itrNames = genItrNames <| "itr" <| 0i